kyma-project/busola/docs/extensibility/configmap-sections.md

-# Resource-based extensions
+# Config Map sections

-## Introduction
+## Overview

-Resource-based extensions are means for users to introduce custom resource pages to Busola.
-To achieve that, you need to create a Config Map in the `kube-public` Namespace with a label `busola.io/extension=resource`.

-The Config Map needs to have several fields created that define how the resources are handled.
+This document describes the required Config Map sections, that need to be configured in order to handle your CRD UI page.
 All sections can be provided as either JSON or YAML.

-## Config Map sections

-### resource section
+## resource section

 The `resource` section is required and contains basic information about the resource.
 For example, `kind` and API details.

 - **kind** - _[required]_ Kubernetes kind of the resource.
 - **group** - _[required]_ API group used for all requests.
 - **version** - _[required]_ API version used for all requests.
+- **scope** - either `namespace` or `cluster`.
+Defaults to `cluster`.
 - **path** - path fragment for this resource used in the url.
 Defaults to pluralized lowercase `kind`.
 Used mostly to provide an alternative url to avoid conflicts with other resources.
-- **scope** - either `namespace` or `cluster`.
-Defaults to `cluster`.

-#### Example
+### Example

 ```json
 {